 BUDDY SYSTEM: The buddy system should be followed for ALL activities.
 The Scouts BSA program integrity requires single gender units and single gender buddy pairs.
+These buddies must be within two years of age of each other.

 HEALTH AND MEDICAL RECORDS: All Scouts and Leaders must bring to Camp a complete BSA Annual Health and Medical Record, and must be re-checked by the Camp Health Officer.
 Only use of the current edition of the official BSA Annual Health and Medical Record will be accepted; this assists the Camp Health Officer in obtaining vital information, should someone require medical assistance.
 An AHMR is valid through the end of the 12th month from the date it was administered by your medical provider.
-For example, a physical administered March 3, 2022, would be valid until March 31, 2023.
+For example, a physical administered March 3, 2023, would be valid until March 31, 2024.

 HEALTH SURVEILLANCE: The unit leader must monitor the health of each Scout while at camp.
 Please do not let a small problem get out of hand due to lack of attention.
 Be on the lookout for skin irritations, ivy poison, ticks, dehydration, etc. at all times.
 Be alert that some Scouts change their toilet habits at camp.
 We must watch for changes in a Scout's physical appearance and activity level.
-Should any Scout or leader exhibit symptoms of COVID-19 at any time during your stay, they should report to the Health Lodge immediately for quarantining.
 IT IS THE RESPONSIBILITY OF THE UNIT LEADER AND THE SCOUT TO REPORT ANY INJURIES, ACCIDENTS, OR ILLNESS TO THE HEALTH LODGE!

-MEDICAL SERVICE: The Camp Health

-Lodge is prepared to handle camp illness and accidents.
+MEDICAL SERVICE: The Camp Health Lodge is prepared to handle camp illness and accidents.
 Emergencies will be handled at all hours, day or night, at the Camp Health Lodge.
 Should hospitalization be necessary, we have arrangements with local ambulance services and local hospitals.
 Any camper who leaves camp for medical reasons MUST FIRST CHECK OUT AT THE CAMP OFFICE.

-INSURANCE:
+ACCIDENT & SICKNESS INSURANCE:

-Most council carry insurance that provides coverage for their members while participating in Scouting programs.
-Accident & Sickness Insurance Plans provides medical payments subject to the plan details and limits of the coverage.
+Most councils carry insurance that provides coverage for their members while participating in Scouting programs.
+Accident & Sickness Insurance Plans provide medical payments subject to the plan details and limits of the coverage.
+Cradle of Liberty Council carries this insurance for its units.
+Out-of-council units should check with their council for coverage.